 Soggy bottoms can be troublesome in double crust pies.
 However, I’ve picked up a few tricks over the years and found a fool-proof way to ensure the bottom crust browns and holds up well, even under all that creamy filling.

-- When you’re ready to bake, place a foil lined, rimmed baking sheet or baking stone in the oven while it preheats.
+- When ready to bake place a foil lined, rimmed baking sheet or baking stone in the oven while it preheats.

 - Make and assemble your pie in an aluminum pie plate like the one in the photo above.

-- Place the pie on the preheated stone or pan and bake!
+- Place the assembled pie directly on the preheated stone and bake!

-- Direct contact with the hot metal of the pan helps to brown and crisp the bottom crust under all that filling.
+- Direct contact with the hot metal of the pan helps to brown and crisp the bottom crust under all the filling.

 That’s it!
 It really works and makes a big difference.
-Give it a try 😉
+I hope you’ll give it a try 😉

 Thanks for PINNING!